mgomez05/EngineeringChallenge/backend/README.md

 The API will be accessible at `http://localhost:3001` by default.
 You can change the port or other configurations in the `app.ts` file.

-### Evaluating Machine Health
+### Check API is Up and Running

-You can evaluate the health of a machine by sending a POST request to the `/machine-health` endpoint.
+You can check the status of the backend by sending a POST request to the `POST /machine` endpoint.
 Here's an example using cURL:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{